 Employment Law Changes for Independent Schools: 18-Month Timeline

-What changes to expect in employment law over the next 18 months, and how to start planning for it.
+What changes to expect in employment law over the next 18 months, and how to start planning for them

-As our Independent School clients approach the summer holidays, many will be looking to the future, planning for how to cement changes that have been put in place to help see out the difficult economic situation they are facing, or considering further changes to continue to protect themselves, and grow, and to meet the standards of excellence that they, and the parents of their pupils, hold themselves to.
+At this time of year, Independent School clients will be looking to the future to cement the changes that have been put in place to help see out difficult economic circumstances, or to consider further changes to continue to protect themselves from upcoming legislative developments, and to grow to meet the standards of excellence that they, and the parents of their pupils, hold themselves to.

-We have therefore prepared the timetable below to give Independent Schools an idea of what the anticipated changes are, when they are expected to take effect, and what, if any, preparatory steps they should be taking to get ahead of these.
-With many staff on notice clauses requiring a full term of notice to be served, making changes under notice can be a slow process, and the changes could creep up on you – we want to prepare you for this.
-If you are thinking about a process which might not take effect for several months, then check the timeline below to see if the law is set to change mid-process, to minimise the risk that you are caught out by the changes.
+We have therefore prepared the timetable below to give Independent Schools an idea of what the anticipated changes are, when they are expected to take effect, and what, if any, preparatory steps they should be taking to get ahead.
+With many staff on notice clauses requiring a full term’s notice, making changes under notice can be a slow process, and legislative changes could creep up on you – we want to prepare you for this.
+If you are thinking about a process which might not take effect for several months, then check the timeline below to see if the law is set to change mid-process, to minimise the risk that you are caught out by the changes and speak to us for advice.

 Nature of Change: